Dr Sarah Payne

 I currently teach on the following modules:

-I am currently Primary Supervisor for the following PhD student:
+I am currently Primary Supervisor for the following PhD students:

 I welcome PhD proposals from applicants interested in investigating research questions framed within the following broad topics: